Holiday Driving: Tips To Travel Safe During the Holidays

 The holidays are the time of year when families gather from near and far, which means there are more cars on the highways than usual.
 According to the Bureau of Transportation Statistics, the number of long-distance trips (50+ miles one way) increases by 23% around Christmas and New Year’s Day.
-Throw in high winter winds, rain, snow and ice, and it can lead to unsafe driving conditions in many parts of the country.
-Avoid an auto collision with these tips.
+Throw in high winter winds, rain, snow, and ice, and it can lead to unsafe driving conditions in many parts of the country.

-Practicing the following driving tips, especially during the holidays, can help you arrive safely at the end of your journey.
+Practicing the following driving tips, especially during the holidays, can help you safely arrive at your final destination.

 Start with some basic auto maintenance and safety checks.
 Check your tire pressure and tread depth to ensure they meet recommended safety levels.
 If you expect to be driving on snow or ice, change to snow tires or all-weather tires with snow studs.